 Cynthia actively supports equity and inclusivity in the world of books and beyond, and she enjoys participating in events created using the same approach.
 She is not available for any events that discriminate against marginalized or underrepresented people, either on the page or off.
 This includes any non-Native/non-tribal schools with “Indian mascots.”
 For context, please read the WNDB definition of diversity.

-She also has been featured as a children’s-YA writing teacher at the Association of Writers and Writing Programs, Highlights Foundation workshops, the Writing and Illustrating for Young Readers conference, the Writers’ League of Texas, various SCBWI regional chapters, etc., and she is a member of the faculty of the MFA program in Writing for Children and Young Adults at Vermont College of Fine Arts.
+She also has been featured as a children’s-YA writing teacher at the Association of Writers and Writing Programs, Highlights Foundation workshops, the Writing and Illustrating for Young Readers conference, the Writing Barn, the Writers’ League of Texas, various SCBWI regional chapters, etc., and she is a member of the faculty of the MFA program in Writing for Children and Young Adults at Vermont College of Fine Arts.
 Cynthia is the program director of the We Need Diverse Books Native Children’s-YA Writing Intensive.